shaung/ipmsg/README.md

 About
 =====
-An IP Messenger(http://www.ipmsg.org) alternative for Linux, written in python.
+An IP Messenger(http://www.ipmsg.org) library for Linux, written in python.

+For the GUI frontend, checkout https://github.com/shaung/ipmsg-pygtk

 Requirements
 ============